ember-learn/cli-guides/guides/advanced-use/debugging.md

 As a JavaScript programmer or Ember Application author, you may be used to using the `debugger` statement to pause execution and enter a REPL where you can inspect the current state of the program.
-By default, when you run a Node.js program such as `ember build`, `debugger` statement are ignored.
+By default, when you run a Node.js program such as `ember build`, `debugger` statements are ignored.
 In order to pause execution and enter a REPL as you can in a browser, you can use `node inspect`.
 For example, set a `debugger` at the top of `ember-cli-build.js`, and then run: